 The proper question is “How do I make my feelings inconsequential and do the things I consciously want to do without being a little bitch about it?”.

 The point is to cut the link between feelings and actions, and do it anyway.
 You get to feel good and buzzed and energetic and eager afterwards.

-Motivation has is the wrong way around.
+Motivation has this the wrong way around.
 I am utterly 100% convinced that this faulty frame is the main driver of the “sitting about in underwear playing Xbox, and with yourself” epidemic currently sweeping developed countries.

 There are psychological problems with relying on motivation as well.

 Because real life in the real world occasionally requires people do things that nobody in their right mind can be massively enthusiastic about, “motivation” runs into the insurmountable obstacle of trying to elicit enthusiasm for things that objectively do not merit it.
 The only solution besides slackery, then, is to put people out of their right minds.
 That’s a horrible, and fortunately fallacious, dilemma.

 Trying to drum up enthusiasm for fundamentally dull and soul crushing activities is literally a form of deliberate psychological self-harm, a voluntary insanity: “I AM SO PASSIONATE ABOUT THESE SPREADSHEETS, I CAN’T WAIT TO FILL OUT THE EQUATION FOR FUTURE VALUE OF ANNUITY, I LOVE MY JOB SOOO MUCH!”

 I do not consider self-inflicted episodes of hypomania the optimal driver of human activity.
 A thymic compensation via depressive episodes is inevitable, since the human brain will not tolerate abuse indefinitely.
 There are stops and safety valves.
 There are hormonal hangovers.